 Over the next few years, I continued building webpages, assembling PCs, and eventually learning to code while pursuing my diploma and bachelor’s in computer science.
 Learning to code transformed my general curiosity into a passion for programming.
 Writing code felt like poetry, building software felt like art, and I felt like an artist.

 Last 18 years, I have been deeply engrossed in all facets of delivering software products.
-Over the years I have transitioned to a leadership role where writing code that you are sing handedly responsible is considered a bottleneck, so I’ve found my own small ways to keep my skills sharp.
+Over the years I have transitioned to a leadership role where writing code that you are single handedly responsible is considered a bottleneck, so I’ve found my own small ways to keep my skills sharp.
 I felt a sense of security knowing that I had the most consequential skill in the digital world.
 Writing code gave me my identity.
 It game me a feeling of purpose and responsibility.

 Like all shifts in tech, it starts off with the curiosity of early adopters, a hype cycle and then mass adoption.
-In the last few decades we have witness a few - transition from desktop apps to web apps, mobile, SAAS, cloud computing, and now AI.
+In the last few decades we have witnessed a few - transition from desktop apps to web apps, mobile, SAAS, cloud computing, and now AI.
 ChatGPT from OpenAI catapulted the experimental AI initiatives from early adopters straight into mass adoption by being the fastest-growing consumer application in history.
 At a macro level it’s not off to say that the Internet, Cloud Computing and now AI are clear generational shifts/markers.

 In the last year odd I don’t remember a single day when I have not interacted with ChatGPT.
 Be it work or personal errands, ever time I have reached out, I have been amazed.
 ChatGPT has seamlessly played the role of a coding intern, a copywriter for marketing, technical writer for engineering docs, office admin for writing memos, advisor for technical trade-offs and also a therapist.
 ChatGPT has helped me overcome my skill gaps and areas where I didn’t think I had any skills.
 I already feel like a superhuman.